 New York is not only amazing but also expensive.
 If you aren’t rich or Swiss, you have to accept that fact – especially the accommodation is not a bargain.

 But even if you travel on to New York on a budget, you can still have the greatest time because there are a couple of things for (almost) free and it is easy to save money – so it is possible to enjoy this amazing city with little money.

 Great things to do when you are traveling on a budget (even if not), and so you are enjoying New York with little money.
 Pssst, here is my 4-day New York itinerary.

 This post contains affiliate links, which means I might earn a small commission if you book/buy a product via my link.
 There are no extra cost for you, actually, you can even save money with Airbnb using my link.

 Getting Around in New York on a Budget

 Taking the subway will save you a lot of money.
-New York has an excellent public transport system, there is no real need taking the cab (though they are very iconic and cool somehow).
+New York has an excellent public transport system.
+There is no real need to take the cab (though they are iconic and cool somehow).

-It also offers you the opportunity to enjoy great entertainment, because many talented artists show their skills in many metro stations, and thus you don’t have to be afraid of getting bored.
+It also offers you the opportunity to enjoy great entertainment, because many talented artists show their skills in many metro stations.
+Thus you don’t have to be afraid of getting bored.

 I also think that walking is pretty easy and was my favorite way to explore the place (apparently, it is not the only way if you like to see all areas).

-If you are not a broken traveler and would like to do a lot of activities you can also check out prices for NYC Hop-on and Hop-bus tickets which can save you a lot of money.
+If you are not a broken traveler and would like to do many activities, you can also check out prices for NYC Hop-on and Hop-bus tickets, saving you a lot of money.